 - In the event of an injury to a participant, coach, or umpire during a game, the following individuals listed below, should be involved.
+At no time should any other volunteer be on the field unless otherwise requested to do so.

+- Assistant Tournament Director:

+- Responsibilities:

-At no time should any other volunteer accompany the Tournament Director on the field unless otherwise requested to do so. - Tournament Director: - Responsibilities: - 1.)
-Provide needed medical and first aid treatment. - o Assigned Safety Officer or Staff Assistant: - Responsibilities: - 1.)
-Accompany the Tournament Director onto the field, if requested, to provide any assistance needed. - 2.)
-Call for EMS at the discretion of the Tournament Director. - Oversee and provide guidance and updates to the Game Operations volunteers (PA Announcer & UIC). - 4.)
-Crowd control as needed. - 5.)
-Obtain any needed supplies or equipment needed Recommend delegating this responsibility to a volunteer. - 6.)
-Escort EMS to the scene when they arrive.
+- 1.)
+Provide any assistance needed.

+2.)
+Call for EMS at the discretion of the Tournament Director.

+- 3.)
+Assist the Tournament Director with responsibilities - Oversee and provide guidance and updates to the Game Operations volunteers (PA Announcer & UIC). - 5.)
+Crowd control as needed. - 6.)
+Obtain any needed supplies or equipment . - 7.)
+Escort EMS to the scene when they arrive. - Tournament Director: - Responsibilities: - 1.)
+Oversee the implementation of this plan and staff/volunteer coordination. - 2.)
+Provide routine updates to the Regional Director and Little League International. - 3.)
+Take over communication with EMS from the Assistant Tournament Director, once the scene is under control. - 4.)
+Work with the Assistant Tournament Director to find the parents of the player, if appropriate, to provide them with routine updates.